lldap/lldap/example_configs/jellyfin.md

 ```
 ### Admin Base DN

 The DN to search for your admins.
-If your admins are also users use:
 ```
 ou=people,dc=example,dc=com
 ```